learnify-ca/learnify/README.md

 `Accepted` requests have been approved by the product team and will be added to the team's workflow.
 If a contact email has been left, we will notify you of the request's approval.

 ### Actively Building
-`Actively Building` means the feature request has been integrated into the product team's workflow, and is currently being developed and tested
+`Actively Building` means the feature request has been integrated into the product team's workflow, and is currently being developed and tested.

 ### Deployed
-`Deployed` requested have been developed, tested, and released into the latest version of Learnify.
+`Deployed` requests have been developed, tested, and released with the latest version of Learnify.
 You will be accredited for suggesting a successful feature.